VURB OF THE DAY: Turn your home into a spa-inspired retreat.

 5. Bring in fresh scents and aroma

 Candles are great for creating ambiance in the evenings and aromatherapy is proven to increase well-being and relaxation.
-Natural diffusers like Art Naturals’ state-of-the-art electric cool mist aromatherapy Bluetooth Diffuser will keep the air smelling fresh without harmful additives.
+Check out Art Naturals’ state-of-the-art electric cool mist aromatherapy Bluetooth Diffuser if you’re looking to keep the air smelling fresh without harmful additives.

 6. Create a corner or room for quiet and relaxation.
-A separate room would be great but even if all you have is a side table by the sofa, make that corner yours.
-Make it your refuse and pimp it out for relaxation.
+A separate room would be great but if all you have is a side table by the sofa, make that corner yours by pimping it out for relaxation.
 On the side table, you might keep a book you’re reading or a stack of magazines.
-In the drawer or inside a pretty storage box on the table, keep hand lotion and any other items you may use regularly.
-Suit up your sofa or sofa chair with a comfy throw and pillows.
+In the drawer or inside a pretty storage box, stash some hand lotion and other items you may use regularly and outfit up your sofa or sofa chair with a comfy throw and pillows.

 7. Add healing elements.
-Feng shui experts believe that a harmonious use of the five elements–water, wood, fire, metal, and earth–can bring about positive energies and success.
-Maybe you don’t believe in all that, but you cannot deny the calming effects of a water fountain or a flickering candle.
-Want to add some boho chic to your decor?
-Crystals are great for that and are said to have healing energy.
+Feng shui experts believe that using the five elements–water, wood, fire, metal, and earth–can bring about positive energies and success.
+Maybe you don’t believe in all that, but you cannot deny the calming effects of a water fountain, some chimes in the window, or a flickering candle.
+For some boho chic, crystals are lovely as these Pinterest inspirations show.

 8. Paint it neutral.
 White and other neutral colors like grey and soft blue have a tranquil effect on our mood.
 Galleries, museums, high-end department stores, and other design-based businesses have been using white for ages because they know it provides the perfect backdrop for the products they want to showcase and per expensive market research, it lulls patrons into a more relaxed (read: spending) mood.